Donna Brazile says people who want her to 'shut up' can 'go to hell'

-Former Democratic National Committee interim chair Donna Brazile responded to pushback against the in her forthcoming book about the Democratic Party, telling her critics to "go to hell."
+Former Democratic National Committee interim chair Donna Brazile responded to pushback against her forthcoming book about the Democratic Party, telling her critics to "go to hell."

 "For those who are telling me to shut up, they told Hillary that a couple of months ago, you know what I tell them, 'Go to hell.'
 I’m going to tell my story," she said on ABC "This Week" on Sunday.